 New Life House is the Best Choice for Structured Sober Living

-New Life House has helped young men stay sober for over 30 years.
+New Life House has been helping young men stay sober for over 30 years.
 We have been recognized nationally by professionals in recovery as a model for structured sober living.
-We have a stellar reputation of providing young men with the tools for success and community support they need in order to live a productive and happy life no matter what challenges they encounter along the way.
+We have a stellar reputation for providing young men with the tools for success and community support they need in order to live a productive and happy life in sobriety.